Horep/DecoupledLLGMagnetostrictionIntegrator/README.md

 # DecoupledLLGMagnetostrictionIntegrator
-This uses NGSolve to solve the Landau-Lifshitz-Gilbert equation including magnetostriction, coupled with the conservation of momentum equation.
+This uses NGSolve/Netgen to solve the Landau-Lifshitz-Gilbert equation including magnetostriction, coupled with the conservation of momentum equation.

+It is not in a functional state yet.